omkargend455/30-days-of-streamlit/README.md

 # 30-days-of-streamlit
-Starting 30 days of streamlit challenge.
+30 days of streamlit challenge.